CisecoPlc/PiLite/Python_Examples/ReadMe.txt

 The following reuqire a few more modules

-Xively and reuests
+Twitter, Xively and requests (installing Xively-python will also install requests)
 $ sudo apt-get install python-setuptools
 $ sudo easy_install pip
-$ sudo pip install xively-python
+$ sudo pip install xively-python twitter arrow

 PiLiteLib.py:
     Core library file used by the following examples